 This Act binds the Crown.

-4. Application of sections 5 to 7
+4. Application of s.
+5 to 7

 (1) Sections 5 to 7 shall have effect, in place of the rules of the common law, for the purpose of determining the care which an occupier of premises is required, by reason of the occupation or control of the premises, to show towards a person entering on the premises in respect of dangers —